 Dating back to Renaissance times, the Cavalier King Charles Spaniel is known for its prestigious nobility and gentle demeanor.
 Bred through generations of royals like King Charles I and his son Charles II, their sweet expression and round eyes make them hard to resist.
 Their faces may even help Cavs communicate more effectively with their owners.
 Due to their welcoming disposition, the Cavalier makes a great therapy dog.
 Enrolling your Cavalier in socialization and training classes will allow for a well-mannered companion that does well in a variety of social situations.
-A breed like does well in a home with children, multiple family members, or even a home that needs emotional support.
-Cavs loves being lap dogs, but they do enjoy exercise, owing in part to shared heritage with Sporting spaniels.
+This breed does well in a home with children or multiple family members.
+Cavs love being lap dogs, but they do enjoy exercise, owing in part to shared heritage with Sporting spaniels.

 The burly Boerboel dates back to the Dutch, German, and Huguenot settlers of South Africa during the mid-1600s.
 “Boer” (Dutch for “farmer”) referred to migrants arriving in the southernmost country in Africa.
 Boers were originally dedicated to protecting the homestead and large guard dogs like bull and mastiff types often stood by their side.
 Interbreeding of the two larger groups resulted in the Boerboel or “farmer’s dog”.
 These protectors had to establish friend versus foe and became known for their calm disposition with children.
 While this loyal and intelligent breed does well with younger individuals, it’s important to note that Boerboels aren’t recommended for newer dog owners.